axem-solutions/tool_dockerfiles/.github/CONTRIBUTING.md

 Reach out to us at
 - [Discord](https://discord.com/invite/Nv6hSzXruK)
-- Send a DM on GitHub or an email to info@axemsoutions.io
+- Or send a DM on GitHub or an email to info@axemsoutions.io

 ## Creating a new issue